Traverse City Michigan

-Kayakers paddling on Grand Traverse Bay
+Kids playing on West Grand Traverse Bay Beach

 - Major Airports:

-- Traverse City (TVC)
+- Cherry Capital/Traverse City (TVC)

-In 2010, viewers of the TV show “Good Morning America” voted Sleeping Bear Dunes National Lakeshore the “Most Beautiful Place in America.”
+Viewers of the TV show “Good Morning America” voted Sleeping Bear Dunes National Lakeshore the “Most Beautiful Place in America.”

 The Grand Traverse Region is the world’s largest producer of tart cherries – the kind used in pies.
 They're grown here on more than 3 million trees in commercial orchards.